Now is a good time to review your finances and set yourself up for the year ahead.

 Setting up direct debits for each of your bills will ensure that you never forget to make a payment.
 Making payments on time will prevent any late fees or negative markers on your credit report.

-If you miss three to six payments, a default may be registered on your credit report, which could knock your score by a whooping 350 points.
+If you miss three to six payments, a default may be registered on your credit report, which could knock your score by a whopping 350 points.
 And if you still don’t pay, then the lender could take legal action.
 A County Court Judgement (CCJ) could cost you a further 250 points.

 These negative markers will stay on your credit report for six years and can make it very difficult for you to get approved for credit.
 If you are accepted, you’re likely to face higher interest rates.